An installment loan might be an option if you need extra money between paychecks.

 If you’re applying online, the lender may also require you give it access to an active checking account.

-Consider these alternatives before taking out a payday loan
+Consider these alternatives before taking out a short-term loan

 If you’re struggling to pay your everyday bills, New Mexico has a number of programs in place to help.
-You should consider contacting some of the programs below:
+You could consider contacting some of these local programs to get financial assitance:

 - Temporary Assistance for Needy Families (TANF)